MarkBind/markbind/docs/index.md

 <big>**Generate dynamic websites from Markdown text.**</big>

-MarkBind can use Markdown documents to generate a <tooltip content="as opposed to _one-size-fits-all_ static content">_more dynamic_</tooltip> websites that facilitates _<tooltip content="i.e., the reader can chart their own path through the content and consume more/less content as desired">self-directed consumption</tooltip>_.
-MarkBind is ideal for creating content-heavy instructional websites %%e.g., eLearning websites, online instruction manuals, project documentation etc.%%.
+MarkBind can use Markdown documents to generate <tooltip content="as opposed to _one-size-fits-all_ static content">_more dynamic_</tooltip> websites that facilitates _<tooltip content="i.e., the reader can chart their own path through the content and consume more/less content as desired">self-directed consumption</tooltip>_.
+MarkBind is ideal for creating content-heavy instructional websites <br> %%e.g., eLearning websites, online instruction manuals, project documentation etc.%%.
 </span>

 <b-btn variant="primary" href="{{ baseUrl }}/userGuide/">Get Started</b-btn>